chainguard-dev/edu/content/software-security/compliance/cmmc-2/cmmc-chainguard.md

 ---
 title: "Simplify Your Path to CMMC 2.0 Compliance with Chainguard"
-description: "Simplify Your Path to CMMC 2.0 Compliance with Chainguard"
+description: "Chainguard Images reduce the time and effort for establishing CMMC 2.0 compliance"
-lead: "Chainguard Images reduce the time and effort for establishing CMMC 2.0 compliance."
+lead: "Chainguard Images reduce the time and effort for establishing CMMC 2.0 compliance"
 type: "article"
 date: 2024-08-09T19:10:09+00:00
 lastmod: 2024-08-09T19:10:09+00:00